cuifengLI/PRITrans/README.md

 We provide the model file used in this paper, namely codes/model.py.\
 We provide two essential component modules from the paper, namely codes/Encoder.py and codes/Mutil_scale_prot.py, respectively.\
-To train your own data, use the codes/train_kfold_regression.py.\
+To train your own data, use the codes/train_kfold_cross_validation_S315.py and train_kfold_cross_validation_S630.py or codes/train_CV2_validation_S315.py and train_CV2_validation_S630.py.\
-To validate the model's performance on the independent test set, please use the codes/test_indep.py file.
+To validate the model's performance on the independent test set, please use the codes/test_indep_S158.py or test_inde_S79.py and codes/predict.py file.

 Contact
 ===